jsmoriss/screenshot-machine-shortcode/readme.txt

 The link `{yes|no}` value will determine if the image is linked to the web page URL or not.

 The target `{frame name}` default value opens the link in a new window/tab.
-An empty string, "_self", "_top", "_parent", and an HTML frame name are also valid values.
+An empty string, "_self", "_top", "_parent", or an HTML frame name are also valid values.

 The refresh `{yes|no}` value includes javascript to retry the image every second until it's available (for a maximum of 10 seconds).